IT-Sysdev-2023/gift-check/README.md

 - cp .env.example .env
 - php artisan key:generate

+for running in development
+when using sail:
+sail up
+sail bun dev
+sail artisan queue:listen
+sail aritsan reverb:start

 ## GC Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).